jx1111-dev/obsidian-vault/Computer Science/Subunits/LIMITS IN MATPLOTLIB.md

-Assume y is the function and x is the list of numbers you're gonna run through that function.
+bAssume y is the function and x is the list of numbers you're gonna run through that function.

 Make a variable called y or whatever else you want to call it and write the function inside (you probably need numpy).